geekinDpink/KanbanWebServer/README.md

 # Kanban Board Task Management System Backend

 ## About this project
 Backend for kanbanfrontend.
 Designed with Model View Controller architecture and is serving as the controller layer.
-The model layer/database is SQL.
+The model layer/database is MySQL.
+User authentication with bycrypt and JSON webtoken.

 ## Setup
-Prerequisite:
+### Prerequisite
 1. Install sql workbench community edition
 2. Install node

-Steps:
+### Steps
 1. Run the 2 scripts below to create database and table
 2. npm i to install the node modules/dependencies
 3. npm run test to run the node server